ankitpokhrel/jira-cli/README.md

    - Add these ENVs to your shell configuration file, for instance, `$HOME/.bashrc`, so that they are always available.
    - Alternatively, you can also use `.netrc` file or `keychain` to set the token.
 Learn more [here](https://github.com/ankitpokhrel/jira-cli/discussions/356).
-2. Run `jira init`, select installation type as `Local`, and provide required details to generate a config file required for the tool.
+2. Run `jira init`, select installation type as `Local`, and provide the required details to generate a config file required for the tool.

-   **Note:** If your on-premise Jira installation is using a language other than `English`, then the issue/epic creation may not work because the older version of Jira API doesn't return untranslated name for `issuetypes`.
+   **Note:** If your on-premise Jira installation is using a language other than `English`, then the issue/epic creation may not work because the older version of Jira API doesn't return the untranslated name for `issuetypes`.
 In that case, you will have to fill in `epic.name`, `epic.link` and `issue.types.*.handle` fields manually in the generated config to get the expected behavior.